Customer Relationship Management (CRM) encompasses a range of different things, from a strategy to software to a ticker symbol.

 As a strategy, Customer Relationship Management is a holistic approach to managing and improving customer interactions and relationships.

-It’s about providing customers with a consistent experience, no matter who the customer is talking to, emailing, texting, or chatting with.
+It’s about providing customers with a consistent experience, regardless of who they are talking to, emailing, texting, or chatting with.

-CRM software supports the strategy by housing much data in an organized, easily viewable, and reportable format.
+CRM software supports the strategy by housing large amounts of data in an organized, easily viewable, and reportable format.

 A customer once told me, “CRM is a database with a beautiful front end.”

-Combining accumulated data and custom workflows supports a business’s internal and customer-facing processes.
+Combining accumulated data and custom workflows enables a business to streamline its internal and customer-facing processes.

-Salespeople, marketers, and customer service representatives are the principal users of CRM software.
-However, it’s often used by people in operational and finance roles.
+CRM software is principally used by salespeople, marketers, and customer service representatives.
+However, it’s also often used by people in operational and finance roles.

-When a system from a new CRM vendor launches, it usually has a rigid design.
-For example, administrators can’t add custom tables (a.k.a. objects or entities).
+When a system purchased from a new CRM vendor is launched, it typically has a rigid design.
+For example, administrators can’t add custom tables (also known as objects or entities).

 As years pass, vendors transform their products into more of a platform.

 Over time, an ecosystem and related marketplace develop.
-Third-party productivity apps can be dropped into the platform as native functionality.
+Third-party productivity apps can be added to the platform as native functionality.

-In-house developers and contracted outside consultants have access to tools to create unique user and customer experiences with clicks and code.
+In-house developers and contracted outside consultants have access to tools that enable them to create unique user and customer experiences with clicks and code.

 Another customer said, “CRM is a journey, not an event.”
 What did he mean?

-Also, be open to the fact that you can’t see around the corner, and new requirements will consistently surface.
+Also, be open to the fact that you can’t see around the corner, and new requirements will continue to emerge.

-When Salesforce went public, the company chose the ticker symbol CRM rather than SFDC or something similar.
+When Salesforce went public, the company chose the ticker symbol ‘CRM’ rather than ‘SFDC’ or a similar option.

 While the ticker symbol does not align with the brand, the symbol is more representative of the solution the company sells.

-CRM software is a set of diverse and sometimes contradictory things.
+CRM software is a diverse and sometimes contradictory set of values.

 In many ways, each organization that adopts CRM for the first time or switches systems can control which way the pendulum swings for the following.